|

 Q. How will I be notified of the hearing?

-the time, date, place, and the issues to be covered.
+Department indicating the time, date, place, and the issues to

-an Online Hearing Docket that list all hearings within twenty-four hours
+contains an Online Hearing Docket that lists all hearings within

 Q. What should I do if I cannot attend the